aeternity/ae_mdw/docs/architecture.md

 For each new generation, the sync process needs to check if some objects expired.

-The lifecycle model of names are oracles have the following states:
+The lifecycle model of names, oracles and channels have the following states:

-* Claimed (after claim/register transaction, extended by update/extend
+* `active` - after claim/create/register transaction, extended by update/extend
-  transaction)
+  transaction
-* Expired (happens automatically after time period (or, for names via revoke transaction))
+* `inactive` - happens automatically after time period (or, for names via revoke or close transactions)

 Supporting information is needed for quick resolving of the origin (of name, oracle, contract or channel) or database invalidations in case of chain fork